llvm/clangd-www/guides/include-cleaner.md

 Hovering on an `#include` will show which of its symbols are used in the file.
 ![#include hover showing symbols in VSCode](../screenshots/header_symbols.png)

-Using "find references" you can navigate to these uses.
+Using "find references" in your editor you can navigate to these uses.

 ## "Unused include" warning